Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Abstract

 \section{Abstract}

-We introduce \perceval, an evolutive open-source software platform for simulating and interfacing with discrete-variable photonic quantum computers, and describe its main features and components.
-Its Python front-end allows photonic circuits to be composed from basic photonic building blocks like photon sources, beam-splitters, phase-shifters and detectors.
+We introduce \perceval, an open-source software platform for simulating and interfacing with discrete-variable photonic quantum computers, and describe its main features and components.
+Its Python front-end allows photonic circuits to be composed from basic photonic building blocks like photon sources, beam splitters, phase-shifters and detectors.
 A variety of computational back-ends are available and optimised for different use-cases.
 These use state-of-the-art simulation techniques covering both weak simulation, or sampling, and strong simulation.
-We give examples of \perceval in action by reproducing a variety of photonic experiments and simulating photonic implementations of a range of quantum algorithms, from Grover's and Shor's to examples of quantum machine learning. \perceval is intended to be a useful toolkit both for experimentalists wishing to easily model, design, simulate, or optimise a discrete-variable photonic experiment, and for theoreticians wishing to design algorithms and applications for discrete-variable photonic quantum computing platforms.
+We give examples of \perceval in action by reproducing a variety of photonic experiments and simulating photonic implementations of a range of quantum algorithms, from Grover's and Shor's to examples of quantum machine learning. \perceval is intended to be a useful toolkit for experimentalists wishing to easily model, design, simulate, or optimise a discrete-variable photonic experiment, for theoreticians wishing to design algorithms and applications for discrete-variable photonic quantum computing platforms, and for application designers wishing to evaluate algorithms on available state-of-the-art photonic quantum computers.